frankframework/frank-manual/docs/source/deploying/properties.rst

   "DEV", "TST", "ACC" and "PRD".
 These values are case insensitive.
 The value determines whether additional properties are read from file "StageSpecifics_LOC.properties" or "StageSpecifics_DEV.properties" or ... or "StageSpecifics_PRD.properties".
+All these files are relative to the "classes" directory of your project.
+They are all optional.
 See section :ref:`deploymentConfigureProperties` for more details on how properties are read.

 ..
 NOTE::

-   OTAP is the Duch equivalet of the DTAP acronym.
+   OTAP is the Duch equivalent of the DTAP acronym.